Linuxbrew/brew/docs/Python-for-Formula-Authors.md

 # Python module dependencies

-In general, applications should unconditionally bundle all of their dependencies and libraries should install any unsatisfied dependencies; these strategies are discussed in depth in the following sections.
+In general, applications should unconditionally bundle all of their dependencies and libraries and should install any unsatisfied dependencies; these strategies are discussed in depth in the following sections.

 In the rare instance that this proves impractical, you can specify a Python module as an external dependency using the syntax: